Create and Edit Duration and Rates

 Edit a Duration

-Duration Details
+Duration Details section

-The top section of Duration Details lets you specify the length of the duration, by setting the minimum and maximum duration, as well as the variance.
-You can also decide the mix/max time unit, as well as the variance time unit.
+There, you can also decide the mix/max time unit, as well as the variance time unit.

 Enable Time Automation